rockettheme/docs/Docs/wordpress/themes/ximenia/demo_utility.md

 * Leaving everything else at its default setting, select **Save**.

 ### RokSprocket
-The lower widget is a Mosiac widget used to display the various features featured in the Fracture theme.
+The lower widget is a Mosaic widget used to display the various features featured in the Fracture theme.

 First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Mosaic** widget.